TaylorJadin/jadin.me-jekyll/_posts/2019-01-14-digid-and-media-consumption.md

 tags: [DigPINS]
 ---

 Typically when we talk about digital identity we focus on our digital footprint or what we leave behind on the web.
-Lately though I have been thinking about how what I consume on the web affects me, or how my online self affects my offline self.
+Lately, I have been thinking about how what I consume on the web affects me, or how my "online" self affects my "offline" self.

-I have always enjoy reading news articles and blog posts on the internet.
+I have always enjoyed reading news articles and blog posts on the internet.
 I've made a habit of frequently reading blogs and news sites on various topics that interest me (mostly tech, education and music) since high school.
-For me this behavior has not changed, I STILL read a lot of articles and blog posts, but the methods I consume the majority of my written content on the web has changed.
+For me this behavior has not changed, **I still read a lot of articles and blog posts, but the _way_ I consume the majority of my written content on the web _has_ changed.**

 ## Good 'ol bookmarks

 ![Firefox 1.5 on Windows XP with multiple tabs](https://wiki.mozilla.org/images/6/6f/Fx2-new-theme-in-xp-v1.jpg)

 *Firefox 1.5, with glorious tabbed browsing.
-A blast from the past - [Source](https://wiki.mozilla.org/FX2_Visual_Update/Default_Theme_Update#Design_Mockups)*
+A blast from the past.
+[Source](https://wiki.mozilla.org/FX2_Visual_Update/Default_Theme_Update#Design_Mockups)*

 I used to simply have a folder of bookmarks that I would visit (one at a time) when I was looking for something to read.
 Eventually I was able to use browser tabs to make it easy to open multiple sites at once!